csev/py4e/README.md

 Status
 ------

-* Book: Preface and Chapter 1 are translated
+* Book: Preface and Chapters 1-2 are translated
 * Slides: Chapters 1-5 are translated
 * Book Figures: Chapters 1-13 figures are translated
 * Code Samples: Nothing is translated